stoffelkopf/diablokillcounter/README.md

 # Diablo Monster Killcounter / works with DevilutionX

-The Diablo Killcounter reads the killdata from your savegame / Devilutionx memory and creates a HTML page
+The Diablo Killcounter reads the killdata from your savegame / Devilutionx memory and creates a HTML page. --> [my Diablo Killcount](https://pixel-madness.com/diablo-killcounter)

 ## Howto keep killcounts with your multiplayer char